mensatt/frontend-old/README.md

    yarn
    ```

-2. As this is only a frontend you need to install and run a backend as well
+2. As this is only a frontend you need to install and run the [backend](https://github.com/mensatt/mensatt-backend) as well.

-   > Until [the proper backend](https://github.com/mensatt/mensatt-backend) is ready you have to use the [demo-backend](https://github.com/mensatt/demo-backend).
+   Consult the documentation of the backend for further information.

 ## Run development environment